Finding things to do in London is easy to do.

 This is a pedestrian bridge taking you across the Thames to St Paul’s Cathedral.

-Being void of cars, you can take your time viewing and photographing the many sights of London seen from the bridge.
+Since the bridge is void of cars, you can take your time viewing and photographing the many sights of London from the bridge.

 6. Globe Theatre

-The theatre completed in 1997 is a replica of Shakespeare’s original Globe Theatre.
+The theatre, which was completed in 1997, is a replica of Shakespeare’s original Globe Theatre.

 Although it’s a replica and seats only half the original number of 3000 theatregoers, at least it’s not standing room only, like the original Shakespeare’s Globe Theatre.